C4Q/AC-Android/cohort_5.4/unit_01/homework/homework_01_03.md

 Write a command line tool for a Bank that allows users to Create, Read, Update, and Delete data for customers and their bank accounts.

-This program should have the following funtionality:
+This program should have the following functionality:

 * Require that a user (Bank Teller) sign-in with a pre-determined Username and Password
 * Allow a user to list all of the current customers for your bank